vmware-archive/card-connectors-guide/README.md

 ## Overview

-This project serves as a guide for writing connectors for the Hero Card service.
+This serves as a guide for writing connectors for the Hero Card service.
 A connector is an adapter with two responsibilities:

 * Based on card requests, render cards.
 This would typically be achieved by accessing an external backend system.
 The card is a JSON structure that allows a client to display something meaningful to the user.
 The card also includes references to actions the user can take, relevant to the context of the card.
 * Provide endpoints for all actions advertised in the card.

 All communication with a connector is over HTTPS.
-A connector must offer a standard HTTP API, but has no other requirements.
 A connector can be written in any language that allows the developer to create HTTP endpoints.

 ## Example